Tsui Wah Restaurant: Operations

 Since 2008, Tsui Wah has used a central kitchen to supply branches within a radius of approximately 200 km or delivery time of two hours, in order to ensure operating efficiency and quality and the benefits of centralised purchasing.

 Speed of service is a key operating parameter: from the time customers come in to the time they pay their bill is planned to take place within 40 minutes.

 Tsui Wah has a communal seating arrangement, with customers expected to share a table with others during busy periods.
 The tables are also packed more closely, enabling the restaurants to generate more business per square metre.

-The company's head office is located in the Tsui Wah Group Centre (翠華集團中心 (翠华集团中心)) in Ngau Tau Kok, Kowloon.
+The company's head office was located in the Tsui Wah Group Centre (翠華集團中心 (翠华集团中心)) in Ngau Tau Kok, Kowloon.

+It was later moved to Tai Wai, Sha Tin.

 The first unit outside Hong Kong was opened in Shanghai in 2009, followed by outlets in Macau (2011) and Wuhan (2012).

 In 2012, the company was listed on the Hong Kong Stock Exchange.